Call Button

 If you need to lie down or are lacking concentration due to headaches or migraines, Book your appointment today

-Trigeminal Neuralgia Treatment
+Trigeminal Neuralgia Treatments

 What is Trigeminal Neuralgia?

-Trigeminal Neuralgia is a pain condition that involves the three branches of the trigeminal Nerve.
-The trigeminal nerve primarily carries sensory information between the face and scalp, and brain.
 Sufferers often describe a shock-like, stabbing or shooting pain on one side of their face.
-This pain can last anywhere between half a second and a few minutes.
+This nerve pain can last anywhere between half a second and a few minutes.
 These attacks can happen once per day or up to 50 times per day.
-Sometimes, sufferers may describe tearing or redness in their eyes, on the same side as their pain [1].
+Sometimes, sufferers may describe tearing or redness in their eyes, on the same side as their facial pain [1].

 Anatomy of the Trigeminal Nerve

 There are 3 branches of the Trigeminal Nerve.
-The Opthalmic Branch (V1) innervates the area around your eyes, nose and from the top of your forehead, into your scalp.
+The Ophthalmic Branch (V1) innervates the area around your eyes, nose and from the top of your forehead, into your scalp.
 The Maxillary branch (V2), innervates the area from your temple, down to your cheeks and upper lip.
 The mandibular branch (V3), innervates the remainder of your temple and jaw, but is also associated with the muscles involved with chewing [2, 1].

 Types of Trigeminal Neuralgia

-1. Classical Trigeminal Neuralgia
+1. Classical Trigeminal Neuralgia (Primary Trigeminal Neuralgia)

-2. Secondary Trigeminal Neuralgia
+2. Atypical Trigeminal Neuralgia

 When an underlying disease causes Trigeminal Neuralgia, it is classified as Secondary Trigeminal Neuralgia.
-This might be from, Multiple Sclerosis, tumour or arteriovenous malformation [1].
+This might be from Multiple Sclerosis, tumour or arteriovenous malformation [1].

-3. Idiopathic Trigeminal Neuralgia
+5. Idiopathic Trigeminal Neuralgia

 Idiopathic Trigeminal Neuralgia is when a sufferer experiences the symptoms of Trigeminal Neuralgia, but there is no apparent cause found on investigation.
 This can suggest pathology or sensitivity of the brainstem may be involved [1].